-Increase / reduce the Capital
+Increase/reduction of the capital

-The company's capital is approved by the General Authority For Investment at the incorporation date.
+The company's capital is approved by GAFI at the incorporation date.
 It's permissible to increase or reduce it following the incorporation based on the company's needs and after acquiring GAFI's approval.